create3000/x_ite/docs/_posts/components/NURBS/NurbsPatchSurface.md

 NurbsPatchSurface defines a contiguous 3D Non-Uniform Rational B-Spline (NURBS) surface.

-The NurbsPatchSurface node belongs to the **NURBS** component and requires at least level **1,** its default container field is *geometry.* It is available from X3D version 3.0 or higher.
+The NurbsPatchSurface node belongs to the **NURBS** component and requires at least support level **1,** its default container field is *geometry.* It is available from X3D version 3.0 or higher.

 ## Hierarchy